learn-co-curriculum/dsc-pca-and-pipelines-v2-1/README.md

 ## Create a pipeline consisting of a linear SVM, a simple decision tree, and a simple random forest classifier

 Repeat the above, but now create three different pipelines:
-- One for a standard linear SCM
+- One for a standard linear SVM
 - One for a default decision tree
 - One for a random forest classifier